maximus-brown/maximus-brown.github.io/_posts/2020-07-06-Learn-how-to-mint-NFT-on-Cardano-using-Metro-Mermaids.markdown

 Now, let's switch gears.

 ### Step 2: Go to Metro Maids Minting Tool
-Go to the following URL:
+Metro Maids URL:
 [https://www.metromermaids.com/mint-a-token/](https://www.metromermaids.com/mint-a-token/)

 You should see a page like this.
 <br/>
 ![](/images/posts/how-to-mint-nft-on-cardano/metro-maid-minting-tool.png)

-We're basically going to be going thru each section one at a time.
+We're going to be covering the following sections:

-Sections include:
 - NFT Short Name or Ticker
 - NFT Display Name
 - How many to mint